redsun-acquisition/sunflare/docs/overview/orchestrator_controllers.md

 Each controller is unique in the experiment it is expected to orchestrate, and the devices involved in such experiments.
 Redsun relies on [PEP 544](https://peps.python.org/pep-0544/) (a.k.a. structural subtyping) to filter out the models we want to control.
 There are two ways to achieve this:

 - by using the built-in `hasattr` function to determine if a `Model` has the required methods to execute an operation;
-- by defining a local `Protocol` with the expected methods and using `isinstance` to check if our `ModelProtocol` respects our custom interface.
+- by defining a local `Protocol` with the expected methods and using `isinstance` to check if our `PModel` respects our custom interface.

 In our example, to use the [stub plans] `bps.mv` and `bps.locate`, an interface requires, respectively: